SuzuKafka/COSC2769-FullStack-Group14/README.md

 ## Security Notes

 - **Why bcrypt?** We rely on `bcrypt` for password hashing because it is a battle-tested, adaptive hashing algorithm with built-in salting and configurable work factors.
 This makes it far more resilient against brute-force or rainbow-table attacks compared to general-purpose hashing functions, helping the project meet the password security requirements in the 2025B specification.
+- **Environment configuration:** Copy `server/.env.example` to `server/.env` and fill in the values before running the server.
+The backend loads configuration via `dotenv`, so production secrets stay out of source control.
+- **Session cookies:** The Express session is stored in MongoDB with `httpOnly` cookies by default and toggles the `secure` flag automatically when `NODE_ENV` is not `development`, keeping cookies HTTPS-only in production.
+CORS is limited to `http://localhost:3000` for the development client.

 ## Branching Strategy
 - `main` – stable, production-ready code.